341 Meeting of Creditors

-A 341 meeting of creditors is basically what it sounds like: a bankruptcy filer will meet with all their creditors as required by Section 341 of the Bankruptcy Code.
-For Chapter 7 and 13, a bankruptcy trustee who’s been assigned to your case will lead the meeting.
+A 341 meeting of creditors is basically what it sounds like.
+A bankruptcy filer will meet with all their creditors as required by Section 341 of the Bankruptcy Code.
+For Chapters 7 and 13, a bankruptcy trustee who’s been assigned to your case will lead the meeting.
 The trustee’s job during this meeting is to:

-Look for other sources of income that weren’t previously documented so the creditors can possibly receive as much money as possible
+- Look for other sources of income that weren’t previously documented so the creditors can receive as much money as possible.

 Questions That the Bankruptcy Trustee Might Ask You

-If you don’t already own property or real estate, do you have interest in doing so?
+- If you don’t already own property or real estate, do you have an interest in doing so?

 - Have you won any lottery money recently?